Filip Meirhaeghe

-Filip Meirhaeghe (born 5 March 1971 in Ghent) is a retired Belgian racing cyclist.
+Filip Meirhaeghe (born 5 March 1971) is a retired Belgian racing cyclist.
 His primary focus was in mountain bike racing, however, he has also taken part in elite road, cyclo-cross and track cycling.
 He has won four Mountain Bike World Championships medals, one Olympic medal and a total of eleven mountain bike World Cup events.
 In the final years of his racing career he raced for the bicycle manufacturer Specialized Bicycle Components on the mountain bike and for the professional team Domina Vacanze-Elitron on the road.

 Doping

 On 29 July 2004, just before the Athens 2004 Summer Olympics, Meirhaeghe admitted to having used EPO.
 He tested positive during the World Cup in Mont Sainte-Anne, Quebec (Canada) and unlike most racers did not argue the validity of the test.
 During a press conference he admitted he used EPO simply because of his desire to win gold at the Olympics.
 He also announced at that time he would stop racing and retire.
 He wrote a book called Positief, which tells the story of his life as an athlete and the consequences of his positive test. (issued by Davidsfonds – in Dutch only).